“Education is not the filling of a bucket but the lighting of a fire.” W.B. Yeates

 - Discuss what you read.
 When I read “The Lion, Witch and the Wardrobe” aloud to my students, I stop often and ask questions.
 This is essential for making a classroom read-aloud valuable.
 When reading independently, students can get stuck with the vocabulary or the context, hence stifling their enjoyment.
 So I model, “OK, here the author is using this word.
 I haven’t heard it before but in this context, it sounds like it means….”
 Then, I utilize cooperative learning for discussion like Timed Pair Share.
 Providing a sentence starter for their discussion helps them be successful in their conversations.

 - Model fluent reading.
-When we model fluency, we are reading with the correct speed, accuracy and expression.
+When we model fluency, we are reading with the correct speed, accuracy, and expression.
 The author italicizes, capitalizes and punctuates to show how the written word should be expressed.
 We can read, “WOW!
 Now, I can see it!” the way the author intended it to be read.
 If students can see how to read fluently, their independent reading will be more successful and their enjoyment will soar.

 - Spark their curiosity.
 Shel Silverstein articulated, “The bridge will only take you halfway there, to those mysterious lands you long to see.
 Through gypsy camps and swirling Arab fair, and moonlit woods where unicorns run free.
 So come and walk awhile with me and share the twisting trails and wondrous worlds I’ve known.
 But this bridge will only take you halfway there.
 The last few steps you have to take alone.”
 Storytelling is a powerful medium that leaves us wanting more.
 It’s also a mighty vehicle for stirring communication and building community.
 I love using picture books with my students because it hooks them into a lesson I’m about to teach or helps open up communication about a difficult issue we should discuss.
 For example, every year I read aloud the book “Ish” to help my students learn not to be afraid to make mistakes in their writing (and in other areas of their lives).

 The power of reading aloud has countless benefits.
-It not only helps students fall in love with the process of reading, it also opens up discussions and builds community.
+It not only helps students fall in love with the process of reading, but it also opens up discussions and builds community.
 This little practice of daily read-alouds has ignited my classroom into literacy-loving environment.

 To learn more about Grand Canyon University’s College of Education and how it can help you impact the lives of students, visit our website or click the Request More Information button on this page.